Covid 19 coronavirus: Jacinda Ardern provides latest lockdown update

 Meanwhile, ministers Shane Jones, Phil Twyford and David Parker were all looking at how to get the jobless into jobs with "shovel-ready" projects, she said.

-Work was also underway at how to speed up consents for development and infrastructure projects, she said.
+Work was also underway looking at how to speed up consents for development and infrastructure projects.

-Finance Minister Grant Robertson said a list of projects was being worked on.
+Robertson said a list of projects was being worked on.

-He responded to claims that he wasn't releasing enough economic data, saying it needed to be prodcued "more quickly".
+He responded to claims that he wasn't releasing enough economic data, saying it needed to be produced "more quickly".
+That was still being worked through.

 The GDP could drop by as much as 17 per cent while unemployment could reach double digits, he said.